Round and Bipartize for Vertex Cover Approximation: Round and Bipartize

-since the edges in $E[S]$ have been collapsed.
-This graph contains by assumption an odd cycle, but is now one vertex away from being bipartite, if we were to remove $v^S$.
-By Lemma \ref{lemma_opt_G_setminus_vp}, we can construct $\rho$ edge-separate covers $U_1, \dots, U_\rho \subset \tilde{V} \setminus v^S$ on the bipartite graph $\G'$ with respect to $\tilde{\G}$.
-These covers are still edge-separate with respect to the original graph $\G$.
-This allows us to get an upper bound on the weight of $OPT(\G \setminus S)$:

 The first inequality holds since every $U_i$ is a feasible cover of $\G \setminus S$.
-The second equality holds by counting the weight of a cover $U_i$ in terms of the dual edges as explained in \eqref{eq_count_cover_dual}.
+The second equality holds by counting the weight of a cover $U_i$ in terms of the dual edges.
 The last inequality holds because the edge sets $\{E_{U_i}\}_{i \in [\rho]}$ are pairwise disjoint, and their total dual sum is at most $1 - \alpha$.
+Combining Lemma \ref{lemma_lower_bound_opt}, \eqref{eq_arb_set_weight_S} and \eqref{eq_arb_set_opt_G_setminus_S},